trevinwisaksana/Livenode/README.md

 </p>

 <p align="center">
   <body> This is the current state of the SceneKit Experiment.
-I am able to test a Keynote-inspired user interface on the iPhone. </body>
+I am able to test a Keynote-inspired user interface on the iPad. </body>
 </p>